shivareddyiirs/QRealTime/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error
+5. Attach form/file or url to quickly reproduce

 **Expected behavior**
 A clear and concise description of what you expected to happen.